As an Employee, Can You Compete With Your Employer in New Jersey?

 A frequently asked question to me by unhappy employees, entrepreneurial employees and former business owners is “Can I go into competition against X, Y or Z?”
 Most times these individuals have made a conscious decision to leave or are contemplating leaving their jobs or starting up a new business but are afraid they may get sued because they are subject to a non-competition agreement.

 Even in the absence of a written restrictive covenant under NJ law, an employee must be loyal to his or her employer while he/she is employed.
-An employee cannot actively compete with his or her employer during the course of his/her current employment.
+An employee cannot actively compete with his or her employer during his/her current employment.
 The employee may not solicit the customers, employees, or trade secrets of his current employer for other than his/her employer’s benefit.
 This duty does not, however, prohibit an employee from planning to compete with his employer before and after their employment terminates.
 Thus, there are ways to circumvent what appears to be a blanket prohibition.
 The key words are “planning to compete”!

 While still employed, an employee may undertake the planning intended once he or she is no longer employed to compete with his employer even to the extent of establishing a business designed to compete.
 New Jersey cases have held that an employee does not have to reveal his competitive plans to the employer while employed.
 However, an employee’s rights are limited to “mere” preparation only.
 This right does not extend to starting a competing business or assisting a competitor while still employed by the employer.